quicwg/base-drafts/draft-ietf-quic-transport.md

 packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that they receive.

-During the handshake, a client can receive both a Retry and an Initial packet, and thus be given two opportunities to update the Destination Connection ID it sends.
+When an Initial packet is sent by a client which has not previously received a Retry packet from the server, it populates the Destination Connection ID field with an unpredictable value.
+This MUST be at least 8 octets in length.
+Until a packet is received from the server, the client MUST use the same value unless it abandons the connection attempt and starts a new one.
+The initial Destination Connection ID is used to determine packet protection keys for Initial packets.

+The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to match.

+The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client);
+the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see {{connection-id}}).
+The server MUST use consistent Source Connection IDs during the handshake.

+On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
+That means that a client might change the Destination Connection ID twice during connection establishment.
+Once a client has received an Initial packet from the server, it MUST discard any packet it receives with a different Source Connection ID.

 A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or Initial); a server MUST set its value based on the Initial packet.
 Any additional changes are not permitted; if subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
 This avoids problems that might arise from stateless processing of multiple Initial packets producing different connection IDs.

 Packets with short headers ({{short-header}}) only include the Destination Connection ID and omit the explicit length.
 The length of the Destination